Trewaters/soar/README.md

 I NEED HELP WITH...

 1. **Frontend design**: Designing look and feel for pages is not my strength.
 I would love help laying out pages better. _Make the app pretty!_
+2. **Yoga Pose images**: I need images for the yoga poses.
+It should be a set of images.
-2. **Fix Bugs**: See something wrong fix it or create an issue identifying how to reproduce the bug.
+3. **Fix Bugs**: See something wrong fix it or create an issue identifying how to reproduce the bug.

 ## Authors